Thyroid Cancer Therapeutics Market Size & Share Analysis - Growth Trends And Forecast (2026 - 2031)

 Thyroid Cancer Therapeutics Market Analysis by Mordor Intelligence

-The thyroid cancer therapeutics size market reached USD 2.44 billion in 2025 and is projected to rise to USD 3.62 billion by 2030, advancing at an 12.40% CAGR.
+The thyroid cancer therapeutics market is expected to grow from USD 2.44 billion in 2025 to USD 2.72 billion in 2026 and is forecast to reach USD 4.72 billion by 2031 at 11.62% CAGR over 2026-2031.
 This steady climb reflects the combined impact of rising global disease incidence, earlier detection, and the commercialization of highly selective targeted and radiotheranostic agents.
 Precision approaches that overcome radioiodine resistance now complement older radioiodine regimens, enabling durable responses in difficult-to-treat cases.
 Rapid regulatory approvals, favorable reimbursement shifts, and the scale-up of isotope supply chains reinforce the momentum, while hospital systems and outpatient centers adapt to deliver complex therapies efficiently.
 In parallel, strategic acquisitions in radiopharmaceuticals and alpha-emitting ligands reshape competitive positioning, indicating continued capital flow into the thyroid cancer therapeutics market.

 Key Report Takeaways